 With a total coastline of 970 miles/1550 km, there are many beautiful places to snorkel all over Taiwan, on all of its coasts and offshore islands.
 Here’s a guide to the best snorkeling locations for your next trip to Taiwan!

 In the North of Taiwan, Long Dong (龍洞), aka The Dragon Cave, is the top snorkeling location.
-Its shallow rocky beds, very sheltered from the open sea, are home to interesting fish and invertebrates.
+Its shallow rocky beds, very sheltered from the open sea, are home to many interesting fish and invertebrates.

 A small volcanic island located 20 miles off the eastern coast of Taiwan, Green Island is another must-visit area for Taiwan snorkeling enthusiasts.
 The island has three main snorkeling areas that are filled with abundant sea life: Chaikou (north shore), Da Bai Sha (or Dabaisha, southwest shore) and Shilang (western shore, just south of Nanliao Fishing Harbor).
-These three locations have easy shore access from concrete docks and are good places to spot reef fish, including several species of anemonefish.
+These three locations have easy shore access from concrete docks.
+They are good places to spot reef fish, including several species of anemonefish.
 In Shilang, you will also see the famous Green Island Underwater Postbox.

 Taiwan waters are home to a diversity of corals, including almost 250 species of hard corals, soft corals and sponges.
 However, the island’s coral reefs, including the biggest coral reefs located near Kenting, Green Island, and Orchid Island, have been damaged by a severe bleaching episode in 2020.
-It is considered that nearly a third of Taiwan’s coral reefs have irreversibly died.
+It is thought that nearly a third of Taiwan’s coral reefs have irreversibly died.

 Taiwan is also a good location to spot reef fish.
 Among the most abundant fish at snorkeling depths are pufferfish, Pacific lionfish, Moorish Idols, several species of butterflyfish and damselfish, as well as small moray eels.
 Two species of anemonefish are also pretty common: the tomato clownfish and Clark’s clownfish.
 If you are lucky, you may occasionally spot stingrays, sea kraits, or reef squids while snorkeling over the reefs.